Château Phélan Ségur - Saint-Estèphe 2018

 "Perfectly executed, this beauty really has it all!"

-from €99 on your 1st order
+from €99 on your first order

 Eye

-Intense ruby red with purplish highlights
+Intense ruby red color with purple highlights

 Nose